pzelnip/www.codependentcodr.com/content/stotd-bash-select-part-deux.md

-Dissecting the clunky argument to `docker rmi`: `awk -F'--' '{print $1}'` splits the input string on a double dash and then prints just the first column (the ID in our case).  we then just echo it back to `docker rmi`.
+Dissecting the clunky argument to `docker rmi`: `awk -F'--' '{print $1}'` splits the input string on a double dash and then prints just the first column (the ID in our case).
+We then just echo it back to `docker rmi`.
 This works, and I tweeted it at Eric Promislow who was the person who demoed [the select statement at Polyglot this year]({filename}/polyglotconf-2018.md) which was where I first saw the trick: